 The disease first appeared in Hungary among the members of the garrison in Temesvár, and spread from here towards county Csongrád, Békés and Bács-Bodrog.
 The rather harsh winter of 1738 slowed the disease down, but couldn’t stop it.

 Until the 11th of March, 1744, the official end of the disease, over 250,000 people passed away in the country (according to some estimates the number of victims is 310,000).

-About 5% of the estimated 5 million population died at that time, which means that the completely natural population growth during the pestis became non-existent, pushing back population development 5-6 years.
+About 5% of the estimated 5 million population died at that time, which means that the completely natural population growth during the plague became non-existent, pushing back population development 5-6 years.

-However, a town has miraculously escaped the great devastation: according to legends only one person died from this deadly epidemic in Szentendre.
-A young girl, who was apparently buried at what is today the city’s main square, upside down so the black death couldn’t return.
+However, a town miraculously escaped the great devastation: according to legends only one person died from this deadly epidemic in Szentendre.
+A young girl was apparently buried at what is today the city’s main square, upside down so the black death couldn’t return.

 Later, in 1763, the richest citizens of the city, members of the Serb Privy Trading Society of Szentendre, erected a plague cross monument at this spot, grateful that the providence protected the city, and it has since become a symbol of Szentendre.